ajesler/Arduino-RGBEffects/README.md

 A library for displaying colour effects using RGB LEDs.
 The main motivation for writing this was to learn how to write an Arduino library, and tidy up the code for a remote controlled LED lamp project.

+Please note I had no experience with C++ before this.
+Apologies if the source makes you weep.
+Pull requests gladly accepted.

+## Installation

+Assuming you are using the standard Arduino IDE, clone or download the project, then copy it into your Arduino libraries directory.
+For more information, see the [Arduino Libraries Guide](http://arduino.cc/en/Guide/Libraries).

+When the library is installed properly, it will be available in the Sketch > Import library list.

 ## Usage

-RGBEffects is concerned with calculating the next colour in an effect and setting the LED pins.
+RGBEffects is concerned with calculating the next colour in an effect and displaying that colour.
 It is up to you to control the frequency that the `update()` method is called.
 The usual way to do this is use Arduinos `delay(ms)` function.

+Note that you do not need to set the red, green and blue pin modes, this will be done in the rgbEffects initialisation.

-### Example Usage
+### Examples

 ```c
 #include <RGBEffects.h>